-The Plan region historically was a significant agricultural, cultural, and political center.
-Known for the HonoaPi'ilani, or the Bays of Pi'ilani, named after Ke Ali'i Nui Pi'ilani, the first chief to unify East and West Maui under single rule. and also ruled over Lāna'i, Kaho'olawe, and a part of Molokai.
-It is said that Pi'ilani was "renowned for his good and wise governance over Maui Nui."
+The Plan region historically was a significant agricultural, cultural, and political center prior to western contact and was known.
+Known for the Hono a PiHonoaPi'ilani, or the baysBays of Pi'ilani, named after Ke Ali'i Nui Pi'ilani, the first chief to unify East and West Maui under single rule. and also ruled over Lāna'i, Kaho'olawe, and a part of Molokai.
+It is said that Pi'ilani was "renowned for whichhis good and wise governance over Maui Nui."

-There are several features in Lāhainā and the West Maui region that are either named after Pi'ilani or attributed to him, including an 'ili 'aina, an 'auwai ('Auwai-a-Pi'ilani), and the major highway through the region (Honoapi'ilani Highway).
+There are several features in Lāhainā and the West Maui region that are either named after Pi'ilani or attributed to him, including an 'ili 'aina, an 'auwai ('Auwai-a-Pi'ilani), and the major highway through the region is named.(Honoapi'ilani Highway).